0

 Today Oskar-Helene-Heim is the closest U-Bahn station to the United States Consulate, part of the former US Army headquarters in West Berlin, which is located nearby on Clayallee The Allied Museum, documenting the local history of the Western Allies in the Cold War era, is nearby.

-Text imported from Wikipedia article "Oskar-Helene-Heim (Berlin U-Bahn)" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Oskar-Helene-Heim (Berlin U-Bahn)" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants